 - Removing changes.
-If you change the alignment in a specific region by hand, you may end up being unhappy with the result.
-In this case you may of course undo your edits, but another option is to select the region and realign it. - Adjusting the number of gaps.
-If you have a region in an alignment which has too many gaps in your opinion, you can select the region and realign it.
-By choosing a relatively high gap cost you will be able to reduce the number of gaps. - Combine with fixpoints.
-If you have an alignment where two residues are not aligned, but you know that they should have been.
-You can now set an alignment fixpoint on each of the two residues, select the region and realign it using the fixpoints.
+If you change the alignment in a specific region manually but decide to undo all the edits you just made, you can easily select the region that was edited and realign it. - Adjusting the number of gaps.
+If you have a region in an alignment which has too many gaps, you can select the region and realign it with a higher gap cost. - Combine with fixpoints.
+When you have an alignment where two residues are not aligned although they should have been, you can set an alignment fixpoint on each of the two residues, select the region and realign it using the fixpoints.
 Now, the two residues are aligned with each other and everything in the selected region around them is adjusted to accommodate this change.